 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.

-Right-of-use assets (except for those which meets the definition of an investment property) are presented separately on the balance sheet.
+Right-of-use assets (except for those which meets the definition of an investment property) are presented separately on the statement of financial position.